Also known as octagrams, eight-pointed stars are ancient symbols that were used by many cultures for various purposes throughout history.

 Also known as the Star of Redemption (and sometimes Regeneration as eight is known to represent regeneration in general) the eight-pointed star represents the act of baptism in Christianity.
 This is considered to be the reason why octagonal bases have been used while building many of the baptismal fonts.

 God commanded Abraham to circumcise his son Isaac and he did so when Isaac was eight days old.
-Circumcision is a tradition in Jewish faith to ensure a male child enters the Covenant of God on the eighth day of his life.
+Circumcision is a tradition in the Jewish faith to ensure a male child enters the Covenant of God on the eighth day of his life.

 The number eight is generally considered to be a symbol of salvation, redemption and new beginnings.
 For instance, as stated in the Old Testament, eight people were taken to the ark of Noah during the flood.